 Wanna hear something reassuring?
-Every software development team has problems getting their shit into production.
+Every software development team has problems getting their stuff into production.
 There, I said it.
-Now take a big sigh of relief, feel better about the absolute mess your team is in, and close the browser tab.
+Now you can take a big sigh of relief, feel better about the absolute mess your team is in, and close the browser tab.
 Or read on and learn about a tool that can help you tackle these problems.

-When it comes to getting your software from your grimy old Macbook Pro into the sweaty metaphorical hands of your users, one thing is a given: there’s always something to improve.
-No matter where you are on your Continuous Delivery journey.
+When it comes to getting software from your grimy old Macbook into the hands of your users one thing is a given: there’s always something to improve, no matter where you are on your Continuous Delivery journey.
 Some struggle to deploy to production more than twice a year.
 Others can deploy 10 times a day but keep running into flaky end-to-end tests adding friction to their developer experience.

 When I was doing consulting at Thoughtworks, I often worked with teams who were unhappy about their development cadence.
 They didn’t like how often they were able to ship new stuff to real users.
-Continuous Delivery was a hot topic back then (still is, honestly) and companies asked us to help them get started or get better with it.
+Continuous Delivery started becoming a hot topic back then and companies asked us to help them get started or get better with it.

-One tool we used a lot back then, a tool I keep using today even after my consulting days are over is “Path to Production Mapping”.
-This tool might sound like a secret weapon but it really is something everyone can do.
+One tool we used a lot back then, a tool I keep using today even after my consulting days are over, is “Path to Production Mapping”.
 Thoughtworks call it out on their Technology Radar, but unfortunately don’t go into detail what this is all about.
 I’m here to fix that.
 I’ll explain how I usually do “Path to Production Mapping” with teams I work with, and how you can do the same.

 “Path to Production Mapping” in a Nutshell